Roth IRAs are a great, tax-efficient way to save for your retirement.

-There is no up-front tax deduction for Roth IRA contributions as there is with a traditional IRA, Roth distributions are tax-free when you follow the rules.
-And because every penny you stash in a Roth IRA is your money—not a tax-subsidized gift from Uncle Sam—you can tap your contributions (but not your earnings) any time tax-free and penalty-free.
+There is no up-front tax deduction for Roth IRA contributions, as there is with a traditional IRA, On the other hand, Roth distributions are tax-free when you follow the rules.
+And because every penny you stash in a Roth IRA is your money—not a tax-subsidized gift from Uncle Sam—you can tap your contributions (but not your earnings on those contributions) at any time, tax-free and penalty-free.

 You can contribute to a Roth IRA at any age as long as you have earned income from a job.
-That means they are appropriate for everyone from child actors to septuagenarian Walmart greeters.
+That means they are appropriate for everyone from child actors to septuagenarian Wal-Mart greeters.

 Are You Eligible?

-|2012 Roth IRA Income and Contribution Limits|
+|2018 Roth IRA Income and Contribution Limits|

 |Filing Status||MAGI||Contribution Limit|

-|$173,001 to $183,000||Begin to phase out|
+|$189,000 to $198,999||Begin to phase out|

 |Married filing separately|

-|$1 to $9,999||Begin to phase out|
+|Less than $10,000||Begin to phase out|

-|$110,001 to $125,000||Begin to phase out|
+|$120,00 to $134,999||Begin to phase out|

 Beyond tax rates, some unique features of the Roth may influence your decision about whether to contribute to a Roth IRA.

 - Flexibility: You can withdraw your contributions at any time without taxes or penalty.
-Although you normally must hold the Roth account for at least five years and be at least 59 ½ before you can tap the earnings tax-free and penalty-free, there are exceptions, including death or disability of the account holder or to use up to $10,000 to purchase a first home for yourself or certain family members.
+Although you normally must hold the Roth account for at least five years and be at least 59½ before you can tap the earnings tax-free and penalty-free, there are exceptions, including death or disability of the account holder or to use up to $10,000 to purchase a first home for yourself or certain family members.
 In addition, you can avoid the 10% early withdrawal penalty, but will still incur income taxes, if you withdraw earnings early to pay higher-education costs for yourself or a family member.

-- No mandatory withdrawals: Roth account holders are never forced to withdraw money (traditional IRAs require withdrawals beginning at age 70 1/2).
-This is particularly useful for estate planning purposes because it allows the account balance to continue to grow.
-Heirs pay no income taxes on inherited Roth IRAs but they are required to take distributions over their lifetimes.
+- No mandatory withdrawals: Roth account holders are never forced to withdraw money (Traditional IRAs require withdrawals beginning at age 70½).
+This is particularly useful for estate-planning purposes because it allows the account balance to continue to grow.
+Heirs pay no income taxes on inherited Roth IRAs, but they are required to take distributions over their lifetimes.

 1 Roth income eligibility limits are not affected by coverage by an employer retirement plan.
-Those limitations apply only to tax-deductible-contributions to traditional IRAs.
+Those limitations apply only to tax-deductible-contributions to Traditional IRAs.